chintanpuggalok/chat-with-me/ReadME.md

 - Log each tweet item.
 - Chat with your tweets by sending messages to NotebookLM.

+## Release Notes

+### Version 0.1.0 - Testing Phase

+- Initial release with basic features.
+- Upload a file containing tweets.
+- Process and convert tweets to markdown format.
+- Upload tweets to NotebookLM.
+- Log each tweet item.
+- Chat with your tweets by sending messages to NotebookLM.

 ## Installation

 1. Clone the repository to your local machine.